Apple Turtle Sea Snack (Healthy Summer Snack for Kids)

 apple turtle snack for kids ocean animal crafts

-How do you make an apple look like a turtle?
+How do you make an Apple look like a Turtle?

 ingredients needed to make an apple turtle snack prefect for summer snack ideas beach snack ideas